zhangyongqin/AMCNN/README.md

 ```

-- You can train the model in the following path.
+- You can train the model by running the following py file
 ```bash
 models/model_train/models.py

 ```

-- You can test the model in the following path.
+- You can test the model by running the following py file
 ```bash
 models/model_train/test_models.py